joesan/joesan-me/content/projects/project-plant-simulator.md

 +++
-title = "Welcome to DeepThought" description = "A simple blog theme focused on writing powered by Bulma and Zola" date = 2020-08-31
+title = "Plant-Simulator"
+description = "Simulating the operations of a power producing unit" date = 2017-08-31
 [taxonomies]
-categories = ["Documentation"]
+categories = ["Projects"]
-tags = ["theme", "zola"]

 [extra]
+transparent = true
-comments = false
+toc = true
 +++

-This is a small example post of stuff you can do with the `DeepThought` theme.
-We'll try to represent all possible markdown and shortcode combinations here so you can develop easily.
+TODO.... document about the project

 <!-- more -->